Hero photo of Khao Lak (Similan and Surin Islands)

 Long beaches, easy dining, night markets, and quick access to waterfalls and rainforest make it an easy base for mixed groups.

-Top species linked to approved dive spots in Khao Lak Similan Islands Thailand.
+Top species linked to approved dive spots in Khao Lak (Similan and Surin Islands).

 Signature Spots Preview